 What is seborrhea?

 Seborrhea is a skin disorder caused by an overproduction of sebum, an oily substance produced by the sebaceous glands which lubricate and protects the skin.
-It is reasonably common in the dog, but not the cat.
-It is characterised by the accumulation of oil and debris on the skin which leads to scaling, flaky skin.
+The condition is characterised by the accumulation of oil and debris on the skin which leads to scaling, flaky skin.

 Secondary bacterial or yeast infections (Malassezia) can occur in affected cats due to excess sebum and/or self-trauma, which can provide an ideal environment for these infections to take hold.